On complemented copies of the space $c_0$ in spaces $C_p(X\times Y)$: Proof of Theorem and its consequences

 Since the pseudocompactness is not transferred even to finite products (see \cite{En}), there exist spaces $X$ and $Y$ such that both $C_{k}(X)$ and $C_{k}(Y)$ are covered by a sequence of bounded sets but $C_{k}(X\times Y)$ lacks this property, by Lemma \ref{pseudo}.

-A sequence $(S_{n})_{n}$ of bounded sets in a locally convex space $E$ is \emph{fundamental} if every bounded set in $E$ is contained in some set $S_{n}$.
-Every $(DF)$ (in particular, every normed) space $C_{k}(X)$ admits a fundamental sequence of bounded sets.
-By Warner \cite{warner} the space $C_{k}(X)$ admits a fundamental sequence of bounded sets if and only if the following condition holds:
+A sequence $(S_{n})_{n\in\omega}$ of bounded sets in a locally convex space $E$ is \emph{fundamental} if every bounded set in $E$ is contained in some set $S_{n}$.
+By Warner \cite{warner}, the space $C_{k}(X)$ admits a fundamental sequence of bounded sets if and only if the following condition holds:

-\begin{itemize} \item[($*$)] \emph{Given any sequence $(G_{n})_{n}$ of pairwise disjoint non-empty open subsets of $X$ there is a compact set $K\subset X$ such that $\{n\in\omega:K\cap G_{n}\neq\emptyset\}$ is infinite.} \end{itemize}
+\begin{itemize} \item[($*$)] \emph{Given any sequence $(G_{n})_{n\in\omega}$ of pairwise disjoint non-empty open subsets of $X$ there is a compact set $K\subset X$ such that $\{n\in\omega:K\cap G_{n}\neq\emptyset\}$ is infinite.} \end{itemize}

 This characterization easily implies that if the space $C_{k}(X)$ has a fundamental sequence of bounded sets, and the space $X$ is infinite, then $X$ contains an infinite compact subspace.
 Therefore, by Corollary \ref{cor_subspaces} we obtain